Sunday, April 26, 2020

 There's growth in learning.

 Farming has been a great activity for us even before the pandemic, and we continue to plant seeds for a bounty harvest in this uncertain time.
+It's about growing food and nurturing a sense of responsibility, patience, and resilience, all essential aspects of personal growth.

 Life in the countryside will always be exciting.
 It's just a matter of changing our mental state and the definition of success.
 There's a lot of learning and an opportunity to live a more comfortable and healthier life.